chrisdhanaraj/flexy/readme.md

 ## How to use

 - Include flexy.js
-- Include _flexy.scss (currently only SASS, though I suppose I'll fix the structure to include others)
+- Include flexy.scss

 ## Structure

 Each box has three different configurable data attributes.

 - **data-col** - number of columns (width)
 - **data-row** - number of rows (height)